wlsf82/protractor-and-webrtc/README.md

 .    ✓ should show incoming photo on browser 2 when browser 1 clicks 'snap' and 'send' and they are in the same room .    ✓ should not show incoming photo on browser 2 when browser 1 clicks 'snap & send', but after that, browser 2 refreshes the page, and they are in the same room
-.    ✓ should show two incoming photos on browser 2 when browser 1 clicks 'snap & send' twice and they are in the same room .    ✓ should show an alert meaning that the room is full when a third client tries to join .
+.    ✓ should show two incoming photos on browser 2 when browser 1 clicks 'snap & send' twice and they are in the same room .
-Executed 11 of 11 specs SUCCESS in 7 secs.
+Executed 10 of 10 specs SUCCESS in 7 secs.

-11 specs, 0 failures
+10 specs, 0 failures
-Finished in 7.23 seconds
+Finished in 5.384 seconds
 [18:07:48] I/local - Shutting down selenium standalone server.
 [18:07:48] I/launcher - 0 instance(s) of WebDriver still running
 [18:07:48] I/launcher - chrome #01 passed
 ```

 Yay!
-11 test cases running and passing in 7 seconds and we are covering the most important scenarios of the application.
+10 test cases running and passing in 5 seconds and we are covering the most important scenarios of the application.

 ## Summary and other resources